Brad Lauer: Coaching career

 Lauer served as the head coach for the Kootenay Ice between 2002–03 and 2006–07.

 On July 30, 2007, he was hired by the Nashville Predators to be the assistant coach of their primary developmental affiliate, the AHL's Milwaukee Admirals, staying with the team for both the 2007–08 and 2008–09 AHL seasons.

 Brad left Milwaukee to rejoin his Kootenay Ice coaching partner Cory Clouston, who was now the head coach of the Ottawa Senators, as an assistant coach on July 23, 2009.
-Lauer was the first former Senators' player to serve on the team's coaching staff, but was not offered an extension on his expiring contract on April 9, 2011 after the team finished with the 5th worst record in the NHL that resulted in himself, assistant coach Greg Carvel, and Head Coach Cory Clouston being let go by the team.
+Lauer was the first former Senators' player to serve on the team's coaching staff, but was not offered an extension on his expiring contract on April 9, 2011, after the team finished with the 5th worst record in the NHL that resulted in himself, assistant coach Greg Carvel, and Head Coach Cory Clouston being let go by the team.

 That off-season Lauer signed with the Anaheim Ducks to be an assistant coach with their farm team the Syracuse Crunch of the AHL for the 2011-12 season.
 However, early into that season the Anaheim Ducks fired their entire coaching staff (November 30, 2011) and Lauer was promoted to assistant coach of the Anaheim Ducks replacing Dave Farrish and Mike Foligno. where he was joined by Bruce Boudreau and Bob Woods who themselves had recently been released by the Washington Capitals.

 On June 27, 2018, Lauer was named the head coach of the Edmonton Oil Kings of the Western Hockey League.
-In the 2021-2022 season he won the Ed Chynoweth Cup with the team.
+In the 2021–2022 season he won the Ed Chynoweth Cup with the team.

-On July 21, 2022, Lauer was named an associate coach of the Winnipeg Jets of the National Hockey League.
+On July 21, 2022, Lauer was named an assistant coach of the Winnipeg Jets of the National Hockey League.

+On July 18, 2024, Lauer was named head coach of the Spokane Chiefs of the Western Hockey League.